Skekdog/TT3-Docs/docs/Gamemodes/Items/GrenadeWeaponDefinition.md

 `Type: number`

 The time, in seconds, before the grenade explodes.
+If this is negative, the grenade will explode on impact.

 ### ExplosionInfo